Photo from Wikimedia

-9. Use your theme as a decision making tool.
-When making an important decision (when appropriate and related), add your New Year’s theme as one of the factors in making the decision.
+9. Use your theme as a decision-making tool.
+When you make an important decision (when appropriate and related), add your New Year’s theme as one of the factors in the decision.
 Does this decision move me closer to my yearly theme?

 If you have one, work with your Adult ADHD coach on developing your theme, and choosing and implementing your theme related goals as well as weekly regular strategic realignments.